streem/streem-sdk-ios/README.md

 The `StreemshotManager` will present the Streemshot-editing view controller, loaded with the indicated Streemshot.
 (The view controller also allows the user to scroll through the other Streemshots associated with the call.)

-## Future Features

-* [ ] Customizable UI
-* [ ] Custom Tools

-Please submit any other requests, and we'll evaluate and add to this list.